4980/Course/Notes.md

 Normalize means set length to 1.
 To normalize divide the vector by its length.

-##Vector length??
+How do we get the length of a vector?

 Euclidean distance or L2 Norm.

-Euclidean distance Sqaure Root of the sum of the sqaures.
+Euclidean distance -- sqaure root of the sum of the sqaures.

 sqaure root of(x*x + y*y).